iurrutia/CQ_with_Word_Macro/README.md

 There are many software options for qualitative coding, but most of these options are expensive!
 Some of the better known ones you might have heard of are [NVivo](https://www.qsrinternational.com/nvivo/home), [MAXQDA](https://www.maxqda.com/) and [Atlas.ti](https://atlasti.com/).

 The advantage of coding with Microsoft Word is that if you already own a Microsoft Office licence, then this method costs nothing.
 Other software options offer some fancy UI options that are not available using Microsoft Word comment coding, such as nested codes.
-Some people may find it advantageous to organize their codes in levels (e.g. primary codes, secondary codes, terciary codes, etc).
+Some people may find it advantageous to organize their codes in levels (e.g. primary codes, secondary codes, tertiary codes, etc).
 Using the macro will result in only one level of codes.
 However, as we are working with csv files, it is easy enough to add a new column to our table to introduce more structure and organization to our codes.
-Most other functions that are available in other qualitative software options can be emmulated with basic search functions.
+Most other functions that are available in other qualitative software options can be emulated with basic search functions.
 If you are working with very large data sets, it might be helpful to write some fancier query functions to look through your data.